dghubble/gologin/README.md

 * Handlers work with any mux accepting an `http.Handler`
 * Does not attempt to be your session system or token system.
-* Configurable OAuth 2 state parameter handling (in-progress)
+* Configurable OAuth 2 state parameter handling
-* Configurable OAuth 1 request secret handling (in-progress)
+* Configurable OAuth 1 request secret handling

 ## Install